 Market Size: 1,979,202 people

 The days of the “Big Red Machine” might be long gone, but this franchise is back on the come-up.
-While the Reds have finished dead last in the NL Central four times since 2015, Cincinnati is succeeding despite one of the lower-cost rosters in baseball.
+While the Reds have finished dead last in the NL Central four times since 2015, Cincinnati is on the cusp of success with one of the lower-cost rosters in baseball.

 After a brilliant 2021 season, star outfielder Nick Castellanos left for Philadelphia in free agency.
 Meanwhile, the front office traded away bright spots Jesse Winker and Eugenio Suarez for a bundle of lower-cost prospects.